imagej/imagej.github.io/_pages/plugins/updater.md

 Starting the Updater explicitly
 -------------------------------

-The Updater can be run via {% include bc content='Help | Update...'%}.
+The Updater can be run via {% include bc path='Help | Update...'%}.

 Easy mode
 ---------